 sacred

-In America’s current climate of divisiveness and moral outrage, how does one respond with something better than a tweet?
-How do we stand up for the powerless?
-How do we counter foolishness with wisdom?
-How might we reverence, honor, and dignify those who are often marginalized or vilified in America?
+In America’s current climate of divisiveness and moral outrage, how does one respond with something more lasting than a tweet?
+How do we stand up for the powerless, counter folly with wisdom, and honor those who are often marginalized or vilified?

-So we collaborated to create images that celebrate their history, identity, humanity, and courage, using portraiture, iconography, and traditional symbolism.
-In spite of its religious undertones, iconography remains a powerful way of speaking about that which is holy–that which we care deeply about, and consider beautiful and sacred.
+These portraits are a celebration of identity, history, and quiet courage, using traditional symbolism and iconographic language.
+In spite of its religious undertones, iconography remains a powerful way of speaking about things we care deeply about, and consider beautiful and sacred.
 This type of language is acutely needed today.

-These people are my brother, sister, mother, father, friend.
+These people are my brother and sister, my father and mother, my friend.
 They glow from the inside out.
-As Michael Golz explains, “The subject of the icon is a person transfigured by…love.”
+As artist Michael Golz once wrote, “The subject of the icon is a person transfigured by...love.”

 Each of these pieces is a 24×36″ photo-encaustic assemblage.
 They are composed of metal leaf, gold leaf, paint, ink, and paper, on a cradled 1.5″ wood panel.